 - New Visitor Policies: In the interest of everyone’s health and safety, we are requesting no visitors in our clinics.
 This will help protect our patients, their families and staff from any unnecessary contact.

 - Telehealth Services Are Still Available: If you prefer the comfort and convenience of a telehealth visit, our expanded telehealth services are still available for you.
 You can continue to make appointments for a video or phone visit with your provider using a computer or mobile device, such as a tablet or smartphone.

 What You Can Do If You Have Symptoms

 - If you are sick and would like to see a provider, please call 219-763-8112 to make an appointment.
 PLEASE CALL BEFORE coming into the clinic if you are sick.

 - Answer all questions the staff asks, this is for your safety and for the safety of everyone in the clinic.

 Resources from the CDC regarding Prevention, Risk Factors Symptoms, and Treatment Recommendations

-Unfortunately due to current dental guidelines, NorthShore is suspending all non-emergency services for dental to prevent unnecessary spread of infectious disease until this current outbreak has passed.
-As soon as the guidance is updated to reopen we will let all of our patients know.
+Unfortunately due to current dental guidelines, NorthShore is suspending all non-emergency services for dental to prevent unnecessary spread of infectious disease until we are able to properly protect all of our patients and staff.
+As soon as we are able to reopen, we will let all of our patients know.

-If you do have an dental concern that you feel needs immediate care please call us at 219-763-8112 and our dentists will evaluate you for emergency treatment.
+If you do have a dental concern that you feel needs immediate care, please call us at 219-763-8112 and our dentists and will evaluate you for emergency treatment.

 For additional questions, please visit our FAQ page.